-Brown bears are quite active in Colorado.
+Black bears are quite active in Colorado.
 We were driving down a dirt road one night and saw two (!!!) bears sniffing around campsites.
 Don’t leave food out or leave any smelly things in your tent (this includes items like chapstick, toothpaste, and deodorant).

 Follow any bear canister regulations if you’re wilderness camping (backpacking).
 Be sure to put grills, coolers, trash bags, and any other delicious smells in your vehicle before going to bed.